Pressure grows on Boris Johnson after Partygate report

 Mr Stevenson, the latest to confirm he has taken this step, said he had also urged Mr Johnson to call a vote of confidence in his own leadership.

-In a statement, he said: "This I believe is the only way we are to draw a line under all the recent issues surrounding the activities in No 10.
+In a statement, the Carlisle MP said: "This I believe is the only way we are to draw a line under all the recent issues surrounding the activities in No 10.

 "Sadly, the prime minister appears unwilling to bring matters to a head and submit himself to such a vote.